 In order to use this button, respondents will need to have completed any 'required' answer fields on that page (which is another reason why we recommend only making questions 'required' when necessary).

 The respondent is then asked to provide an email address.

 Please be aware, any email address entered in the field on the 'Save and return' page will not be stored as response data in Citizen Space, it is just used to send the email.
 This is so responses can remain anonymous.

-If the respondent has chosen to enter their email address on that page and selected the 'Save and send email' button, they will be sent an email from your Citizen Space site with the subject line: 'Your return code:' followed by their Response ID.
-This email contains a unique link that allows them to return to their part-completed response any time until the consultation closes, when the link will expire.
+An email from your Citizen Space site will be sent to the respondent with the subject line: 'Your return code' followed by their Response ID.
+This email contains a unique link that allows them to return to their incomplete response any time until the activity closes, when the link will expire.

 Unfortunately — like a lot of emails — save and return emails can sometimes go into people's junk mail folders, or get deleted by your respondents accidentally.

 If a respondent gets in touch with you to say that they don't have their return details or 'save and return' email, we can sometimes retrieve their incomplete response and send out an email link to them if you contact us via the support email address.
 However, there are a few things we need to know to be able to safely do this:

 - We need the URL and title of the activity they were responding to, so that we can get straight to the right place to begin looking.

 - We need some kind of identifying information to be able to accurately find their response.
 The best thing we could get from you/your respondent would be their response ID, which is given to them on screen when they request a save and return link.
 If you or they don't have that, we need a way to prove the incomplete response is theirs by matching details given in the response with details they provide to you.
 This might be: